Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-where $\alpha_3,..,\alpha_{3N}$ are still temperature independent.
-We expect, therefore, a strong temperature dependence of the eigenvalue of the force-constant matrix corresponding to the Higgs mode on approaching the structural phase transition, with the remaining eigenvalues being largely temperature independent.
+with the eigenvalues of all other modes still temperature independent.
+We assume therefore a strong temperature dependence of the eigenvalue of the force-constant matrix corresponding to the Higgs mode on approaching the structural phase transition, with the remaining eigenvalues being largely temperature independent.

+Finally for this section, we emphasize that, since the Mexican hat is a potential energy surface, the Higgs and Goldstone modes are the relevant eigenmodes of the force constant matrix.
+There is no obvious way, however, to directly measure the eigenmodes of the force constant matrix, and therefore the phonon modes, which are readily accessible via vibrational spectroscopies, are often used as proxies.
+The phonon modes, however, are eigenmodes of the {\it dynamical matrix}, which is related to the force constant matrix by (see for example Ref.~\onlinecite{dove1993introduction}):

-Finally for this section, we analyze how this temperature dependence of the Higgs mode manifests in the phonon spectrum.
-In the case when all of the atoms in a system have the same mass, $m$, the eigenvectors of the force constants and dynamical matrices are the same, and the phonon frequencies of the Higgs and Goldstone modes, $\omega_H$ and $\omega_G$, are given by:
+where $M_i$ is the mass of the $i$-th atom.
+It is clear that the force constant and dynamical matrices have different eigenvalues and eigenvectors.
+As a result, the Higgs and Goldstone modes associated with a crystallographic phase transition do not correspond to single phonons, except in the special case that the system contains atoms of only one mass, $M$, in which case the eigenvectors of the force constants and dynamical matrices are the same, and the phonon frequencies corresponding to the Goldstone and Higgs modes, $\omega_G$ and $\omega_H$, are given by:

+where $\alpha_1$ and $\alpha_2$ are the corresponding eigenvalues of the force constant matrix.
 In a general multi-component system, however, each element of the force constant matrix must be divided by the product of the square roots of the relevant masses before diagonalization to extract the phonons, and in general the static eigenvectors of the force constant matrix do not correspond to specific single phonons.
 For the special case of the zero-frequency Goldstone mode, the atomic masses are not relevant, and as a result there is a zero frequency phonon for each zero frequency force constant mode, and the zero frequency eigenvectors of the force-constant matrix are identical to the atomic displacements of the corresponding zero-frequency phonon mode.
 The static Higgs mode, however, is a linear combination of all dynamical phonon modes with the same irreducible representation, and the entire sub-space of phonon modes with the same symmetry as the Higgs mode should exhibit the strong temperature dependence that we derived above.